waveform80/picamera/docs/fov.rst

     >>> camera.exposure_speed
     3318

-Now, force the camera to use a higher gain by setting :attr:`~PiCamera.iso` to
+Force the camera to use a higher gain by setting :attr:`~PiCamera.iso` to 800.
-800. If you have the preview running, you'll see very little difference in the scene.
+If you have the preview running, you'll see very little difference in the scene.
 However, if you subsequently query the exposure time you'll find the firmware has drastically reduced it to compensate for the higher sensor gain:

 .. code-block:: pycon